 |Payment method||Credit Card|

-from 3 days prior to activity day : 50%
+from 3 days before the activity day: 50%

 |Access||15min on foot from JR Chino Station A guide will meet you at the station and take you directly to the blacksmith's workshop.|